Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Experiments

-Then, we compare the anti-jamming performance of the proposed fast adaptive anti-jamming approach with several existing approaches under the combined influence of a fixed-mode jammer and a DRL-based jammer.
+Then, we compare the proposed fast adaptive anti-jamming approach with several existing approaches under the combined influence of a fixed-mode jammer and a DRL-based jammer.
 The fixed-mode jammer could launch sweeping jamming signals \cite{9733393} with a sweeping speed of 500MHz/s, effectively covering the entire communication band through linear frequency changes.
-In the experiment, the following four comparison approaches are considered: \begin{enumerate}[label=\textbullet] \item{Traditional frequency hopping (FH) \cite{4215896}: The working frequency of the legitimate user is determined by a predefined FH pattern with finite length.} \item{DRL-based approach \cite{8999433}: The jammer is regarded as a component of the anti-jamming environment, and the DQN based approach could be introduced for combating jamming attacks.} \item{NE-based approach \cite{9292435}: The minimax Q network is used to determine the NE strategies for both the legitimate user and the intelligent jammer.} \item{Opponent modeling based approach \cite{9939159}: This method adopts the minimax DQN to approximate the user's utility while the imitation learning method is employed to infer the intelligent jammer's strategy.
+In the experiment, the following five comparison approaches are considered: \begin{enumerate}[label=\textbullet] \item{Traditional FH \cite{4215896}: The working frequency of the user is determined by a predefined FH pattern with finite length.} \item{Standard DRL-based approach \cite{8999433}: The jammer is regarded as a component of the anti-jamming environment, and the DQN based approach could be introduced for combating jamming attacks.
+Specifically, the network hyperparameters of the DRL-based anti-jamming approach are set according to \cite{8314744}.} \item{Labeled DRL-based FH \cite{10227374}: A SOTA DRL-based frequency hopping approach that employs soft labels rather than rewards to accelerate the rate of convergence during the training of the anti-jamming model.} \item{NE-based approach \cite{9292435}: The minimax Q network is used to determine the NE strategies for both the legitimate user and the intelligent jammer.} \item{Opponent modeling based FH \cite{9939159}: This method adopts the minimax DQN to approximate the user's utility while the imitation learning model is employed to infer the intelligent jammer's strategy.
 The OMAIJ algorithm could adapt to the dynamic behavior of the intelligent jammer and identify the BR instead of aiming for the NE.} \end{enumerate}